 When water enters the hull and is detected by the bilge.
 It needs to reach a certain height (2-3/4 inches) a sensor turns the pump on.
 After the water is pumped out another sensor shuts the pump off.
 So mount this pump in the lowest part of your boat or Jet-Ski.

 Rule pumps have been designing and building bilge pumps for over 50-years.
 These sump pumps are the first choice by boat owners and fishermen all over the world.

 Mounting Bilge Pump onto Sea-doo

 I used 3m dual lock tape on the bottom of the rule pump water inlet filter.
-This enabled me to stick the pump onto the hull bottom and easily remove if the pump fails or other mechanical work needs to be done.
+This enabled me to stick the pump onto the hull bottom and easily remove it if the pump fails or other mechanical work needs to be done.

 This tape is absolutely fantastic it’s so strong and really locks the pump down.
 Just clean the hull with methylated spirits first to get a good bond on the tape.
 After 2 years the pumps are still stuck on good.

 You will need to run your 2-core cable up to the battery and terminate it with your in-line fuse on the active.
 A 3 amps fuse is fine as the pump only pulls 2 amps.
 You will need a larger fuse if you use one of the higher GPH pumps like the 750 or 1100 GPH pumps.
 These will draw closer to 4 amps.

-The other option is to run only the active up to the battery and run the neutral or earth from the pump to a screw on the engine for the earth.
+The other option is to run only the active wire up to the battery and run the neutral or earth from the pump to a screw on the engine for the earth.
 Don’t connect the fuse yet.

 Mounting Override Switch Sea-doo

 The 3-way auto-manual switch is also mounted with dual lock tape, the heavy-duty stuff.

-To stop water getting into the switch I have used some Dow Corning® 111 Valve Lubricant and Sealant this stuff is great as it seals against ingress of moisture and doesn’t attach plastic or rubber-like some other sealants.
+To stop water from getting into the switch I have used some Dow Corning® 111 Valve Lubricant and Sealant this stuff is great as it seals against ingress of moisture and doesn’t attach plastic or rubber-like some other sealants.